adampaulukanis/adampaulukanis.github.io/README.md

 # adampaulukanis.github.io

-My projects:
+My webpage should have/be:

-- timer
+- about page, I would like to have there my signature Adam Paulukanis done in SVG which would like hand written and animated.
-- funny face
+- some good contact information
-- rotating-letters
+- a list of my projects
-- gra-pamięciówka
+- etc.